Kalawamazaki/BetterUDD/README.md

 A browser extension that enhances the u.dordt.edu directory with self-reported statuses.

 ## About
 Tired of being the "last one to know" when a relationship starts or ends on campus?
-This unofficial extension allows you see other Dordt students' relationshipt statuses and to self-report your own relationship status to make it visible for other students using the u.dordt directory and BetterUDD.
+This unofficial extension allows you see other Dordt students' relationship statuses and to self-report your own relationship status to make it visible for other students using the u.dordt directory and BetterUDD.

 ## Installation
 When this extension is approved, links to each browser's respective web store will be posted here.